 This article aims to give a summary and overview.
 Nevertheless, we are sure that this topic has many open questions remaining, and our experts are always available to hear new inputs and discuss further.

-If you wish to bring some additions, discuss some points in detail or if you have any questions, please contact our dedicated team:
+If you wish to bring some additions, discuss some points in detail or if you have any questions, please contact our dedicated team of maritime lawyers:

 Jasmin Fichte – Managing Partner – firstname.lastname@example.org